logo

 The Holiday Bowl

 The Holiday Bowl is symbolic of a lost time in the novel: “The Holiday Bowl’s still open—although it closes now at dusk—where men came in from factory swing shifts and bowled until dawn” (9).
-The bowling alley is seemingly stuck in time and still retains its former clientele, with blacks and Japanese existing in the same space.
-The reality of this environment shocks Jackie at first, as she never considered blacks and Japanese Americans existing side by side like this.
+The bowling alley is seemingly stuck in time and still retains its former clientele, with Black and Japanese American people existing in the same space.
+The reality of this environment shocks Jackie at first, as she never considered Black people and Japanese Americans existing side by side like this.
 Later, she realizes that her grandfather Frank had taken her to this very same place to bowl, therefore making the Holiday Bowl a memorable part of her own past in the neighborhood.
 The bowling alley is both a nod to the past, showing how people of different races get along, and a nod to the future, underscoring the possibility of multiculturalism.

 Watts Riots